Gravitational Entropy

 \section{Introduction}

 Understanding black holes as objects that obey the laws of thermodynamics has a long history, going back over 50 years \cite{Bardeen:1973gs,Bekenstein:1973ur,Hawking:1975vcx}.
-The first law of thermodynamics of a rotating, charged black hole states that the variations of its area $A$ of the event horizon, mass $M$, angular momentum $J$, and charge $Q$ are related by
+The first law of thermodynamics of a rotating, charged black hole states that the variations of its horizon area $A$, mass $M$, angular momentum $J$, and charge $Q$ are related by

 where $\kappa$ is the surface gravity, $\Omega_H$ is the angular velocity and $\Phi$ is the electric potential of the black hole.
 Comparing to the thermodynamics of a rotating, charged body, the term involving the area behaves like the heat transfer $T\delta S$ at temperature $T$, where $\delta S$ is the change in the entropy: the surface gravity and the area of the horizon correspond to the Hawking temperature and the Bekenstein-Hawking entropy of the black hole, respectively.